isaac-mason/navcat/README.md

  *
  * The resulting position is projected onto the surface of the navigation mesh with @see getPolyHeight.
  *
- * @param result The result object to populate
  * @param navMesh The navigation mesh
  * @param startNodeRef The reference ID of the starting polygon
  * @param startPosition The starting position [(x, y, z)]